cyrillkuettel/rover/README.md

 Remember to exclude the --reload uvicorn option in production.
 The --reload option consumes much more resources, is more unstable, etc
 Try to read the gunicorn.conf file in docker container.

-In Docker you can add --restart option to restart server if it crashes.